 Mounted machine guns massacre the young men, with those surviving the initial onslaught only met by a cacophony of explosions, lost limbs, and an unrelenting attack on the senses.
 It is truly one of the closest experiences we may ever have to being on that beach.

 This brutal baptism of fire, bullets, and death is just the intro to a moving story of a group of men trying to save one of their own.
-This Steven Spielberg movie changed war films forever.
+This is hands down one of the best Steven Spielberg movies ever, and it changed war films forever.